GoogleChrome/web.dev/content/fast/incorporate-performance-budgets-into-your-build-tools/codelab-setting-performance-budgets-with-webpack.md

 title: Setting performance budgets with webpack
 author: mihajlija
 description: |
-  Learn how to set performance budget and keep your bundlesize in check with webpack.
+  Learn how to set performance budgets and keep your bundlesize in check with webpack.
 web_updated_on: 2019-01-31
 web_published_on: 2019-01-31